Language-Guided Transformer Tokenizer for Human Motion Generation: Conclusion

 \section{Conclusion}

 In this paper, we present Language-Guided Transformer Tokenization (LG-Tok) for text-driven human motion generation.
 By aligning natural language with motion during tokenization and employing a Transformer-based tokenizer-detokenizer architecture, LG-Tok provides semantically informed latent representations that improve reconstruction fidelity and simplify generative learning.
-LG-Tok achieves state-of-the-art results on HumanML3D and Motion-X benchmarks.
+LG-Tok achieves state-of-the-art results on three benchmarks.